XZE3N/hyp3r/README.md

 <img src=https://upload.wikimedia.org/wikipedia/commons/2/2f/PowerShell_5.0_icon.png>

-## hyp3r is a basic RAT written in powershell.
+## hyp3r is a basic Remote Access Tool (RAT) written in powershell.

 **DISCLAIMER: THIS PROJECT IS FOR ACADEMIC PURPOSES ONLY.
 THE DEVELOPERS TAKE NO RESPONSIBILITY FOR ILLEGAL USAGE AND/OR POTENTIAL HARMS.**